 But it’s not just that.
 It’s also – look at the data that’s out there.
 What sort of a legacy are we leaving for future generations?

 A tour through Facebook reveals an awful lot of appreciation for cute cats who can’t spell, George Takei and political soundbite memes.
-And if future generations only look at that (which might happen, as it could very well be the only thing that survives long enough and is complete enough), they might feel we are rather shallow people indeed.
+And if future generations only look at that (which might happen, as it could very well be the only thing that survives long enough and is complete enough), they might just that cyber legacy and feel we are rather shallow people indeed.

 Forums Tell a Different Story

 However, if they dig into communities, I think they’ll see a rather different picture.
 A picture of real caring.
 Of reasoned and impassioned debate.
 Or of rabid fandom.
 Of people who help each other by answering questions or offering advice on things like repairing a fan belt on a ’68 Buick or ridding a computer of spyware.
 And of some fall on the floor humor as well.